ic1149/pyLDBWS/README.md

 -the CRS (station code) is 3 upper case letters (although the program will automatically change it to upper case)

--list of CRS NOT AVAILABLE: https://www.nationalrail.co.uk/stations_destinations/48541.aspx
+-list of CRS NOT AVAILABLE ANYMORE: https://www.nationalrail.co.uk/stations_destinations/48541.aspx

  removed by national rail website renovation